Orientalism in Western Costume

 There is a fine line between admiration and cultural appropriation.
 Appreciation for Asian textiles and the less structured costume of the East contrasts with the use of religious symbols as decoration.
 Admiration for the softer lines and drapery of feminine garments contrasts with the inappropriately sexualized view of Asian women.
 Orientalism is as old and complex as human history and has been an influence on how Western people have dressed for a long time.

 The Ancient World

 At the time, the people of Europe dressed in fairly plain clothing with few embellishments.
-Garments were tailored, and the fabric without pattern.
+Garments were tailored, and the fabric was without any patterns.
 European clothing was a statement of class, occupation, and function reflecting a static class system.

 Crusaders brought these new ideas along with textiles home.
 The novelty and beauty of new types of fabrics fascinated Europeans and impacted the way they dressed as well as how they viewed their static society.
 Islamic textiles appeared in Christian churches.
 Women's dresses became longer with flowing trains.
 Headgear became more ornate.
 Even monks returned from the Holy Land clad, shockingly, in striped robes.

-The clothing of the Middle Ages was influenced by perceived ideals of the East.
+The clothing of the Middle Ages was influenced by the perceived ideals of the East.
 Middle Eastern costume gave rise to the fairy tale quality often associated with that time.
-The merchant class proclaimed their wealth by wearing fine fabrics with complex patterns, embroidered inscriptions, and metalic threads.
-Men wore poulaines, pointy toed shoes whose length indicated status and wealth.
+The merchant class proclaimed their wealth by wearing fine fabrics with complex patterns, embroidered inscriptions, and metallic threads.
+Men wore poulaines, pointy-toed shoes whose length indicated status and wealth.
 Turbans became popular headgear for men.